opws/opws-dataset/docs/fields.md

 - nonspaces (anything that isn't whitespace)
 - nonprinting (unprintable characters)

-## password.value.blacklist.strings

-An array of specific passwords that are not allowed.

-This will only be defined if the site *actually disallows specific password values*, and those values can't be conveyed as `password.contents.blacklist.dictionaries` (heterogenous blacklists that aren't exposed as a public-readable dictionary file will be listed in this fashion).

 ## password.contents.blacklist.strings

 Specific characters and sequences which passwords may not contain.

 ## password.value.blacklist.dictionaries, password.contents.blacklist.dictionaries

-Array of keywords describing sets of a words that a password may not match or contain, respectively:
+Array of objects describing sets of a words that a password may not match or contain, respectively.
+The `theme` of each object specifies what kind of dictionary it is:

 - `english`: English words.
 - `profanity`: Profane words (probably English ones).
+- `offensive`: Similar to "profanity", may be broader.
 - `common`: Common passwords like "abc123" or "qweasd".

+The `entries` value, if present, enumerates *every string* in the blacklist dictionary.

 ## password.value.blacklist.variables, password.contents.blacklist.variables